breakin/snestistics/docs/tutorial-1.md

 Running snestistics
 ===================
 Once you have your trace file you are ready to generate the assembler source.
 We assume that you are running snestistics from a shell such as bash or cmd.exe and that you've gotten snestistics pre-built for your platform somehow.
-The minimal command line parameters to generate assembler output are
+The minimal command line parameters to generate assembler output are (put them on one line, newlines here to make it easier to read!)
 ~~~~~~~~~~~~~~~~
 snestistics
   -romfile battle_pinball.smc